 If you think you don’t need any support in setting up those devices and exploring all functions and details: you can get the devices for 10 Euros (plus EU tax if applicable) HERE!

-If you think, “Wow these whole (free) devices and tutorials from AbletonDrummer are great” and if you want to support me to be able to keep developing more devices and resources for (not only) drummers using Ableton Live, you could start becoming a patron on my Patreon starting 5 USD a month – this way you would get access to ALL PREMIUM Max for Live devices I developed.
+If you think, “Wow these whole (free) devices and tutorials from AbletonDrummer are great” and if you want to support me to be able to keep developing more devices and resources for (not only) drummers using Ableton Live, you could start becoming a patron on my Patreon starting 5 USD a month – this way you would get access to over 30 Max for Live devices I developed.

 For just 10USD a month you will get access to a collection of video online courses (MIDI REMOTE COLLECTION course included!!!).
 Plus a one hour online session with me as well, where we can work on your projects.